RedZeroTheCat/RedZeroTheCat/README.md

-WhoAmI - A casual student
+WhoAmI - A student, reaching for greater goods